 Q9.
 How can I contact the National Insurance?

 Ans.
 You can reach the National General Insurance simply by chatting with the customer support team while visiting their official website, or calling on the toll-free number.
-The address of the head office is: National Insurance Company: 3, Middleton Street, Prafulla Chandra Sen Sarani, Kolkata, West Bengal, 700071.
+In case, you look forward to visiting the head office of the company based in Kolkata you may refer to the website of the company.

 National Insurance Company - Latest News

 An order was issued by the Insurance Regulatory and Development Authority (IRDA) India, in first of its hue accomplishment in the insurance sector, against the Manalur Sandilya.
 It was stated that National Insurance Company Ltd’s official actuary has understated the claims by 4000 crores.